 Keyless locks are becoming more and more common in residential applications.
-We carry keyless door locks from popular brands like Schlage, Kwikset, Emtek and more.
-Most keyless locks allow you to program multiple codes to allow various family members or friends access to your home.
-Keyless locks offer the convenience of not having to carry keys, or worry about someone losing their key to your home and having to rekey your locks.
-With a keyless lock if you decide you don't want an individual to have access to your home you can just reprogram the lock.
-Most residential keyless locks are electronic, use batteries and have a backlit keypad for easy access in the dark.
-Choose from the categories below to the find the keyless lock that is right for you.
+We carry keyless door locks from popular brands like Schlage, Kwikset, Emtek, and more.
+Most of these allow you to program multiple codes to allow various family members or friends access to your home.
+They offer the convenience of not having to carry keys or worry about someone losing their key to your home and having to re-key your locks.
+With a keyless lock, you can re-program the lock should you decide that you no longer wish for an individual to have access.
+Most residential options featured in our inventory are electronic, use batteries, and have a backlit keypad for easy nighttime use.
+Choose from the categories below to the find the lock that is right for you.

 Featuring Keyless Locks From The Following Brands:

-About the various types of keyless door locks available:
+About the various types of keyless locks available in this collection:

-Electronic deadbolts are battery powered keyless locks.
+Electronic deadbolts are battery-powered locks.
 These deadbolts are generally used with a door lever or knob below that does not lock.
-This way the door knob or lever will open and close the door, but the keyless deadbolt will control who can have access to entry.
-Electronic deadbolts allow multiple key codes and generally have a backlit keypad for easy access in the dark.
+This way the doorknob or lever will open and close the door, but the keyless deadbolt will control who can have access to entry.
+Electronic deadbolts allow multiple key codes with a backlit keypad.
 Keyless deadbolts also have a keyed cylinder so that you have the option to lock or unlock with a key if you wish.
-Some of our more popular keyless locks are made by Schlage, Kwikset, Weiser and Emtek.
+Some of our more popular keyless deadbolts are made by Schlage, Kwikset, Weiser, and Emtek.

 Keyless Mechanical Locks

-Keyless Mechanical Locks do not require batteries for operation.
+Keyless mechanical locks do not require batteries for operation.
 The disadvantage for most mechanical locks is that the lock needs to be uninstalled to change the access codes.
-However, the advantage is a simple mechanical design where you don't have to worry about the batteries dying and not allowing access to the user.
-Mechanical Locks from Lockey and Lockstate are popular styles that we carry.
+However, the advantage is a simple mechanical design where you don't have to worry about the batteries dying or denying access to the user.
+Mechanical locks from Lockey and Lockstate are popular styles that we carry in our inventory.

 Keyless Resort Locks

-Resort Locks are a common type of keyless lock used on vacation homes, condos, offices or any application where someone would want to allow access to a building for a predetermined amount of time.
-For example if you had a vacation home and wanted to allow a friend to stay from 3 p.m.
-August 1st to 10 a.m.
-August 15th, you could generate an access code for him using your resort lock software.
-Your friend would use the code to gain access after 3 p.m.
-August 1st and once the predetermined date and time has passed, your friend will no longer be able to access the home.
-Pretty slick system for vacation home rental managment.
+Resort Locks are a common type of keyless lock used on vacation homes, condos, hotel rooms, offices, and other locations where someone would want to allow access to a building for a predetermined amount of time.
+For example, if you had a vacation home and wanted to allow a friend to stay from 3 PM August 1st to 10 AM August 15th, you could generate an access code for them using your resort lock software.
+Your friend would use the code to gain access after 3 PM August 1st and once the predetermined date and time has passed, they'll no longer have access.
+Keyless resort locks are a great addition to hotels, rental office spaces, resort condos, and for vacation home rental management.